S-J-K-F/TheThreeTriangles/README.md

 # jfeatherston09:
 - Made sprites for the three triangles and the main character(head frame and walk cycles)
-- Made The Layouts For The Nightmare Rooms
+- Made The Layouts For The Nightmare Rooms and the Boss Room
+- big door